-46. The authority to bring an action on behalf of an LLC may be expanded or restricted in the LLC's operating agreement.
+28 The authority to bring an action on behalf of an LLC may be expanded or restricted in the operating agreement.
 See KY.
 REV. STAT.
 ANN. § 275.335 ("Unless otherwise provided in a written operating agreement").
 In Maitland v.
 Int.
 Registries, LLC, 2008 WL 2440521 (Del.
 Ch.
-June 6, 2008), the fifty-percent member of an LLC filed suit against the LLC; the other member sought, on behalf of the LLC, to retain counsel and defend the suit.
+June 6, 2008), the 50% member of an LLC filed suit against the LLC; the other member sought, on behalf of the LLC, to retain counsel and defend the suit.
 The operating agreement in question provided that "the decision of the members holding a majority of the LLC interest as to all such matters shall be controlling."
 On that basis, the court determined that the second member did not have the authority to retain counsel on behalf of the LLC.
-Similarly, in Ward v.
+In Ward v.
 Hornik, 2002 WL 1199249 (E.D.Pa.
-June 3, 2002), a complaint authorized by members holding sixty-four percent of the voting interests was dismissed when the operating agreement required two-thirds of the voting interests to take action.
+June 3, 2002), a complaint authorized by members holding 64% of the voting interests was dismissed when the operating agreement required two-thirds of the voting interests to take action.